The teenager with poor midback posture.

 Keywords: Scheuermanns Disease, back pain, teenagers, chiropractic help

-True Scheuermann's disease (5%) involves four or more vertebrae.
+True Scheuermann's disease, 5 percent of people remember, involves four or more vertebrae.
 At least that was the old rule.

 However, milder forms involving one to three vertebrae are relatively common, and also should be taken seriously.